okx/okexchain-docs/docs/resources/service-providers.md

 # Service Providers

-We define ‘service providers’ as entities providing services for end-users that involve some form of interaction within the OEC blockchain.
+We define ‘service providers’ as entities providing services for end-users that involve some form of interaction within the OKC blockchain.
 More specifically, this document will be focused around the interactions with tokens.

 This section does not concern wallet builders that want to provide Light-Client functionalities.
-Service providers are expected to act as trusted point of contact for all the OEC blockchain end-users.
+Service providers are expected to act as trusted point of contact for all the OKC blockchain end-users.

 ## High-level description of the architecture